Roy Rowland (film director)

 Roy Rowland (December 31, 1910 – June 29, 1995) was an American film director.
-The New York-born director helmed a number of films in the 1950s and 1960s including Our Vines Have Tender Grapes, Meet Me in Las Vegas, Rogue Cop, The 5000 Fingers of Doctor T, and The Girl Hunters.
+He directed a number of films in the 1950s and 1960s including Our Vines Have Tender Grapes, Meet Me in Las Vegas, Rogue Cop, The 5,000 Fingers of Dr. T., and The Girl Hunters.
 Rowland married Ruth Cummings, the niece of Louis B. Mayer and sister of Jack Cummings (MGM producer/director).
 They had one son, Steve Rowland, born in 1932, who later became a music producer in the UK.

 Biography

 Early life

 Roy Rowland was born in Brooklyn, the son of Russian Jewish immigrants.
 The family moved to Edendale, California, when Roy was ten.
 He graduated from the University of Southern California with a law degree before beginning his career at Metro-Goldwyn-Mayer (MGM) as a script clerk.
 He then began working as a prop man, grip, and assistant cameraman.
 In 1927 he met Ruth Cummings at the Santa Monica Beach Club.
 She was the niece of Louis B. Mayer and the sister of producer Jack Cummings.
 Her family disapproved of Rowlands, so they eloped.
 This resulted in Rowland being blacklisted.
 But Ruth Cummings arranged a rapprochement with Mayer.

 He was assistant director on most of the Tarzan films, starring Johnny Weissmuller in the 1930s.